eightus/HeyPi/README.md

 - Password is hashed for security
 - A login system

-### 12. Quick-Start Guide
+### 11. Quick-Start Guide

-1. Connect an USB audio input
+1. Connect a USB audio input
 2. Connect a 3.5mm jack audio output
 3. Run pi.py
    - `sudo python3 pi.py -u <username> -p <password>`
      - For first time user
    - `sudo python3 pi.py`
-4. Hold the button on Raspberry Pi
+4. Hold the button on the Raspberry Pi
 5. Start Talking!
-6. Release the button to get reply
+6. Release the button to get a reply

 To ease the convenience of user, the source code is packaged into one!

 - Audio Input MUST be USB
-  - Raspberry Pi default does not have an audio input.
+  - Raspberry Pi by default does not have an audio input.
 The 3.5mm jack only supports audio output.
 - Audio Output MUST be 3.5mm jack
-  - Through multiple test, the Raspberry Pi is configured to output audio to only either the 3.5mm jack or Bluetooth.
+  - Through multiple tests, the Raspberry Pi is configured to output audio to only either the 3.5mm jack or Bluetooth.
+However there is no bluetooth module by default on the pi

-### 13. Reference
+### 12. Reference

 Amos, D. (2018). *The Ultimate Guide To Speech Recognition With Python – Real Python*. [online] Realpython.com.
 Available at: https://realpython.com/python-speech-recognition/ [Accessed 20 Jun.
 2019].